-The only way to guarantee that when you die your property, possessions, savings or investments will go to those that you want them to, is to make a will.
+Making a will is the only way to guarantee that when you die your property, possessions, savings or investments will go to those that you want them to.

 Unfortunately, most of us do not like to dwell on the subject of our death, or discuss it with anyone, which is why many people do not make a will.
 It is something that people put off and in many cases never get around to doing.